Stabilizing Black-Box Prompt Optimization with Textual Regularization and Signal Aggregation: Task Prompts

-In Section~\ref{sec:prompt_tuning}, we described how each base prompt is optimized using our reinforcement-based approach.
+In Section~\ref{sec:prompt_tuning}, we described how each base prompt is optimized.
 Below, we include the resulting \textbf{expert prompts} obtained from the final iteration of the standard prompt optimization process.
 These reflect the outcome of the optimization process when targeting performance on the \texttt{GPT-3.5} model.